[keith-snook.info]

 Selecting the H(s) links above there are 2 low pass and 2 high pass filters which are fully mathematically defined from ƒ=0Hz to ƒ=∞Hz using only the variable s [ƒ] and constants CR or L/R ~ From the impedance graph above R+jXL or R−jXC is the complex impedance Z looking into each series network and √R2+X2 is the magnitude or real part of Z expressed |Z|

-This 1962 Wireless World article Ref.9 has more about transfer functions and leads into explaining Poles and Zeros with an example of a more complex transfer function [Fig.2 p.226] for a 'fine groove disc play–back equaliser' with 3 time constants or as it is otherwise known the British Standard BS 1928 or RIAA vinyl record replay curve specification
+This 1962 Wireless World article Ref.9 has more about transfer functions and leads into explaining Poles and Zeros with an example of a more complex transfer function [Fig.2 p.226] for a Fine Groove Disc play–back equaliser' with 3 time constants ~ The equivalent British Standard BS 1928 or RIAA vinyl record specification

-The fine groove or RIAA gramophone equaliser standard in Ref.9 combines 2 low pass filter sections of the form 1/(1+sτ) [poles] and 1 section that can only be called the inverse of a low pass filter (1+sτ) [a zero] ~ The 3 individual transfer function blocks are multiplied like any other numbers to give the accurately defined transfer function
+The RIAA or BS1925 replay Equalisation [EQ] combines 2 low pass filter sections of the form 1/(1+sτ) [poles] and 1 section that can only be called the inverse of a low pass filter (1+sτ) [a zero] ~ The 3 individual transfer functions are multiplied like any other numbers to give an accurately defined replay transfer function

 For each low pass filter section the denominator approaches zero as sτ approaches -1 and H(s) approaches infinity but unless negative frequency exists this cannot happen ~ If the H(s) numerator approaches zero the whole function approaches zero hence the term ~ When graphs tend towards infinity they can look like circus tent poles hence the term